ccims/clara/docs/content/setup/Setup_CLARA_step-by-step.md

     ```sh
     git clone git@github.com:SteveBinary/clara.git
     ```
+!!! warning "Java Installation"
-- Make sure you have at least a Java 17 JVM as well as the Kotlin compiler installed and configured on your machine.
+    Make sure you have at least a Java 17 JVM installed and configured on your machine.

 ### 1.2. kube-api

 - Ensure you have administrative rights for your Kubernetes cluster.
 - Ensure you have configured the target namespace you want to analyze, in the context of your local kube-config.

 ### 1.3.
 Install ktunnel:

-[ktunnel](https://ktunnel.readthedocs.io/en/stable/) allows CLARA to connect to the cluster/namespace, thus not needing to be deployed inside the cluster.
+[ktunnel](https://ktunnel.readthedocs.io/en/stable/) allows CLARA to stream data from inside the cluster to the outside, thus not needing to be deployed inside the cluster.

 Either use homebrew:
 ```sh